faradayfury/garden/_notes/assets/images/Re-Designing Devfolio's Hackathon Application Flow.md

 date: 2025-08-19
 ---

 Devfolio's hackathon application flow was losing about 75% of users before they even started.
-We redesigned it into a transparent, mobile-first experience that cut drop-offs in half and boosted completion rates across the board.
+We redesigned it to cut drop-offs in half and boost completion rates across the board.
 <br>
 <br>